-PHILOSOPHY-Ethics (1st term); Mataphysics (2d term).
-ENGLISH-Studies in Poetry (3d term).
-HISTORY-Political Economy; Government.
-SCIENCE-Geology (1st term); Astronomy (2d and 3d terms).
-CHEMISTRY-Organic; Laboratory Practice.
-GERMAN-Schiller ; Goethe ; Composition.
+Philosophy-Ethics; Metaphysics.

+English-Studies in Poetry.

+History-Political Economy; Government.

+Science-Geology; Astronomy.

+Chemistry-Organic; Laboratory Practice.

+German-Schiller; Goethe; Composition.

-FRENCH-Grammar and Reader.
+French-Grammar and Reader.

 For Female Students.

 The course is the same for all students in the Freshman and Sophomore years.
 In the Junior and Senior years an election may be made between a Classical and a Scientific course, both leading to the degree of A.B.